jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 hitch, for use in tensioning guylines or for mooring a boat to a tree.
 To tie down an aircraft, use nested pairs of Cawley hitches.

-For comparison, I tested eight friction loops.
-Check out the [results][friction-loop-test].
+I tested eight friction loops for comparison.
+[See results.][friction-loop-test]
 {:.tangent .indent}

 - **[Cleat hitch.][cleat-hitch]**